openlawlibrary/pygls/docs/advanced_usage.md

 ## Features

 What is a feature in _pygls_?
-In terms of Language servers and Language Server Protocol, by feature we mean one of the predefined methods from LSP [specification](https://microsoft.github.io/language-server-protocol/specification), such as: _code completion_, _formatting_, _code lens_, etc. Features that are available can be found in [pygls.features](../features) module.
+In terms of Language servers and `Language Server Protocol`, by feature we mean one of the predefined methods from LSP [specification](https://microsoft.github.io/language-server-protocol/specification), such as: _code completion_, _formatting_, _code lens_, etc. Features that are available can be found in [pygls.features](../features) module.

 ### _Built-in_ features